 - Unit and Lessons

 - Saved for Later

 Declutter Your Desk

 Is your desk covered in very important papers and leftover worksheets?
-Before you check out for the school holidays live by Marie Kondo’s principle, ‘finish discarding first‘.
+Before you check out for the summer break live by Marie Kondo’s principle, ‘finish discarding first‘.

 It’s time to declutter your desk and to take stock of what you need to keep.
-That which you do not need to keep should be generously put in a colleagues pigeon hole, donated or recycled.
+That which you do not need to keep should be generously put in a colleagues mailbox, donated, or recycled.
 It’s tempting to keep spare copies of worksheets, but try to avoid this and stick to keeping one master copy.

 File your master copies in labeled box files or go new age and hang them up!

 Paige Cathcart @teaching6 has some brilliant ideas for keeping a tidy classroom and creating a beautiful, warm, and welcoming home.
 I love the idea of hanging resources and freeing floor space in a bid to declutter with this creative use of a clothes rack.

 Does it Spark Joy for You?

 The queen of decluttering, Marie Kondo, is perhaps best known for her philosophy that decluttering is all about choosing joy.